 A simple way to find your ideal size is to place the finger hole on the base of your thumb and rest the blade along your middle finger.
 The tip of the blade should end right at the tip of your finger.
 Most barbers find their sweet spot between 5.5 and 6.5 inches for all-around cutting.
 Longer shears, around 7 to 8 inches, are fantastic for techniques like scissor-over-comb.

-Ignoring Blade Quality and Sharpness
+Overlooking Blade Quality and Sharpness

 The quality of your blades directly affects the health of your client’s hair.
 High-quality, sharp blades slice cleanly through the hair shaft, creating crisp lines and healthy ends.
 In contrast, dull or poorly made blades can bend and chew the hair instead of cutting it, leading to split ends and frizz.
 This not only compromises your work but can also damage your reputation.